 Both verbal and visual branding are essential to building a brand that lasts.
-Think of them as two sides of the same coin—each side doing important work to help your brand communicate its identity, values, and message effectively.
-Here’s why you can’t afford to ignore either.
+Think of them as two sides of the same coin, each side doing important work to help your brand communicate its identity, values, and message effectively.
+And here’s the thing: you can’t afford to shortchange either one.

 The Power of Verbal Branding